 - Steps to export Office 365 mailboxes to PST using eDiscovery

 - Office 365 eDiscovery export problems

 - Export Office 365 mailboxes to PST using CodeTwo Backup for Office 365

 - 32 and 64-bit versions of Windows 7 and later versions

 - Internet Explorer 10 and later versions or Microsoft Edge.
 Mozilla Firefox or Google Chrome works only with the ClickOnce add-in installed

 As already mentioned, this is a workaround, so most of the below steps are going to be related to setting up in-place eDiscovery.
 The PST export comes at the end (it is performed via a ClickOnce application).

-This and the next step are necessary, because you need to be a member of the Discovery Management role group to be able to use eDiscovery features.
+This and the next step are necessary because you need to be a member of the eDiscovery Manager role group to be able to use eDiscovery features.

-4. In the Discovery Management role group properties window add your account to the Members list using the plus button and click Save.
+- In the eDiscovery Manager role group properties pane, add your account to the eDiscovery Administrator list using the Edit button and following a few simple steps.